rails-inspire-django/django-formify/docs/source/index.rst

 django-formify
 =====================

-A set of tools to help simplify your Django templates.
+Django-Formify is designed to enhance the styling and rendering of forms within your Django projects

 Topics
 ------